awsdocs/aws-cloudformation-user-guide/doc_source/cfn-whatis-howdoesitwork.md

 # How does AWS CloudFormation work?<a name="cfn-whatis-howdoesitwork"></a>

-When you create a stack, AWS CloudFormation makes underlying service calls to AWS to provision and configure your resources\.
-Note that AWS CloudFormation can perform only actions that you have permission to do\.
+When creating a stack, AWS CloudFormation makes underlying service calls to AWS to provision and configure your resources\.
+AWS CloudFormation can only perform actions that you have permission to do\.
 For example, to create EC2 instances by using AWS CloudFormation, you need permissions to create instances\.
 You'll need similar permissions to terminate instances when you delete stacks with instances\.
 You use [AWS Identity and Access Management](https://docs.aws.amazon.com/IAM/latest/UserGuide/) \(IAM\) to manage permissions\.

 The calls that AWS CloudFormation makes are all declared by your template\.
 For example, suppose you have a template that describes an EC2 instance with a `t1.micro` instance type\.
 When you use that template to create a stack, AWS CloudFormation calls the Amazon EC2 create instance API and specifies the instance type as `t1.micro`\.
 The following diagram summarizes the AWS CloudFormation workflow for creating stacks\.

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/images/create-stack-diagram.png)

-1. You can design an AWS CloudFormation template \(a JSON or YAML\-formatted document\) in [AWS CloudFormation Designer](https://console.aws.amazon.com/cloudformation/designer) or write one in a text editor\.
+1. Use the [AWS CloudFormation Designer](https://console.aws.amazon.com/cloudformation/designer) or your own text editor to create or modify a CloudFormation template in JSON or YAML format\.
 You can also choose to use a provided template\.
-The template describes the resources you want and their settings\.
+The CloudFormation template describes the resources you want and their settings\.
 For example, suppose you want to create an EC2 instance\.
-Your template can declare an EC2 instance and describe its properties, as shown in the following example:
+Your template can declare an Amazon EC2 instance and describe its properties, as shown in the following example:
-**Example JSON syntax**
+**Example JSON**

    ```
    {